sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/introduction/index.md

 We think of a complete web performance tool as having three key capabilities:

- - It test web sites using real browsers, simulating real users connectivity and collect important user centric metrics like Speed Index and First Visual Render.
+ - It should test web sites using real browsers, simulating real users connectivity and collect important user centric metrics like Speed Index and First Visual Render.
- - It analyse how your page is built and give feedback how you can make it faster for the end user.
+ - It should analyse how your page is built and give feedback how you can make it faster for the end user.
- - It collect and keep data how your pages is built so you easily can track changes.
+ - It should collect and keep data on how your pages are built so you can easily track changes.

 **What is sitespeed.io good for?**